 Having already been a registered smallholding as well as a local shop and school, back in the 1920s, this 1870's built detached bungalow which occupies a wooded plot of approximately 1 acre offers a multitude of residential options and even potential commercial uses.
 (Subject to Consent)

 The two bedroom bungalow itself is 77m2/829 sqft, it has gas radiator heating, some double glazed windows, two reception rooms, a small conservatory and a metal outbuilding with power.
-There are a few noteable structural defects including the join between the original bungalow and the extensions that were carried out in 1960 and 1985 and may therefore mean this purchase will only be suitable for cash buyers or low loan to value mortgages.
+There are a few noteable structural defects including the join between the original bungalow and the extensions that were carried out in 1960 and 1985 and may therefore mean this purchase might only be suitable for cash buyers or low loan to value mortgages.